solargrammars/solargrammars.github.io/_drafts/color-gates.md

 purpose of this study, we can reuse the data data extracted from ColourLovers, which we have used previously.

-One element we can consider is to condition the descriptions by certain characteristics such as length or even color range.
-For the moment I think grouping them by the POS tag could give us a good indicator.
-This is a sample of the descriptions, without considering  any grouping.
+While we can use all the available data on a train/test split, something we  can consider is to condition the descriptions by certain characteristics such as length or even color range.
+For the moment I think grouping them by the POS tag could give us a good indicator, as it could  give us nice insights about the language usage when people describe colors.
+I was advised not to use NLTK by my expert NLP friends, so all the results here are based on Spacy.

-TABLE

-Now, for each description, let obtain their POS tags and study their composition.
 In terms of patterns of POS tags within the descriptions, we can see something like this:

 ![](/assets/img/blog/color-gates-img/pos_freqs.png)